 By Grace Rodriguez and Annette M. Lesure

-Retirement awaits a few prominent figures of East Los Angeles College including seven faculty members and two staff members.
+Retirement awaits a few prominent figures of East Los Angeles College including six faculty members and two staff members.

 The following retirees have agreed to be publicly recognized by the Faculty and Staff Recognition Program.
 The faculty retirees include: